evennia/evennia/docs/source/Howtos/Tutorial-Coordinates.md

 The first concept might be the most surprising at first glance: we will create coordinates as [tags](../Components/Tags.md).

-> Why not attributes, wouldn't that be easier?
+So, why not attributes, wouldn't that be easier?
 It would.
 We could just do something like `room.db.x = 3`.
 The advantage of using tags is that it will be easy and effective to search.
 Although this might not seem like a huge advantage right now, with a database of thousands of rooms, it might make a difference, particularly if you have a lot of things based on coordinates.

-Rather than giving you a step-by-step process, I'll show you the code.
+Rather than giving you a step-by-step process, We'll show you the code.
 Notice that we use properties to easily access and update coordinates.
 This is a Pythonic approach.
 Here's our first `Room` class, that you can modify in `typeclasses/rooms.py`: